DevExpress-Examples/asp-net-web-forms-grid-delete-confirm-dialog-with-dont-ask-me-again-option/Readme.md

 - The ASPxPopupControl is used in modal mode and configured to always be displayed at the Grid View's center.

-- The "Yes" button is made the dialog's default button (its ID is assigned to the ASPxRoundPanel's [DefaultButton](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPanelBase.DefaultButton) property) so that you can press  `Enter` to submit the dialog.
+- The "Yes" button is the dialog's default button (its ID is assigned to the ASPxRoundPanel's [DefaultButton](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPanelBase.DefaultButton) property), so users can press `Enter` to submit the dialog.
 The "Yes" button programmatically receives the input focus after the dialog is shown.

 ## Files to Review